exusc/datahub/README.md

-Version 2.0 of Prototype for Concept Discussions
+Version 2.0.1 of Prototype for Concept Discussions

 Supports base functionality for
 - Standard administration of DATA-Hub objects
 - Self service with restriction to owned objects
 - db actions logged but not executed
 - Initial health checks implemented
-- Unload aund load of complete hub control
+- Unload and load of complete hub control
 Changes to version 1 of teh concept:
 - Scopes are linked to areas instead of applications
 - Groups are not owner specific